This is the multi-page printable view of this section. Click here to print.

 • Once creation is complete, check the created resource on the File Storage List page.

-We recommend storing up to 3.5 million files per directory within the volume.
-If you exceed 3.5 million, severe performance degradation may occur, so separate directories and manage the number of stored files.
+It is recommended to store no more than 3.5 million files per directory within a volume.
+If you exceed 3.5 million, performance may degrade sharply, so separate directories and manage the number of stored files.

 Reference